relikd/LiberPrayground/README.md

 ### Main components:

 - `playground.py` this is where you want to start.
-Simply run it and it will great you with all the posibilities.
+Simply run it and it will greet you with all the posibilities.
 Use this if you want to experiment, translate runes, check for primes, etc. See [Playground](#playground) for more info.

 - `solver.py` you can run `solver.py -s` to output all already solved pages.
 Other than that, this is the playground to test new ideas against the unsolved pages.
 Here you can automate stuff and test it on all the remaining pages; e.g., there is a section to try out totient functions.
 See [Solving](#solving) for more info.